Dre Campbell Farm

 13. Kaolin Clay

-While it can be used for most crops, it is very effective on fruit trees, grape trees, and garden plants like cucumbers and tomatoes.
-Moreover, with different ways to apply it, your crops will be bug-free in no time.
+While it can be used for most crops, it is particularly effective on fruit trees, grapevines, and garden plants such as cucumbers and tomatoes.

 Related: How to Get Rid of Stink Bugs (Home Remedies and More)